hashicorp/terraform-provider-azurerm/website/docs/r/windows_web_app_slot.html.markdown

 * `storage_account` - (Optional) One or more `storage_account` blocks as defined below.

+* `subnet_id` - (Optional) The ID of the Subnet to use for regional VNet integration.
+This subnet must have the `Microsoft.Web/serverFarms` delegation to be used.

+~> **NOTE:** This property is only valid on `Standard` Service Plan SKU's and above, it has no effect on Basic Plans.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Windows Web App Slot.

 ---